charliecalvert/CloudNotes/Assignments/CodeAcademy01.md

 - [The HTML course](https://www.codecademy.com/learn/learn-html)
 - Complete at least 25% of the skill.
-- [The Introduction to JavaScript course][ijc]
+- [The Introduction to JavaScript course][ijs]
-- Complete at least 25% of the skill.
+- Complete at least 12% of the skill.

 Several students have pointed out that Code Academy has create a new course called [Introduction to JavaScript][ijs].
 I have changed my links to point to that course.